MD/PhD in Biochemistry

 Dissertation Advisory Committee and Dissertation Defense

-Upon completion of qualifying exams, MD/PhD candidates present a research proposal to a five-member Dissertation Advisory Committee.
+MD/PhD candidates present a research proposal to a five-member Dissertation Advisory Committee.
 The committee is assembled at least once annually to discuss the progress of the accepted proposal.
-Once the Dissertation Advisory Committee determines that the research work is complete, the student writes and defends the thesis.
+Once the committee determines that the research work is complete, the student writes and defends the dissertation.